CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

         ![](../media/githubpage.png)

-1. Right-click on the **Start course** given below, click on the **Copy link** (Copy link address), and navigate to the link inside LabVM in the same Edge browser in a new tab.
+1. Click on the Copy link button, then open a new tab in the Edge browser inside the LabVM.
+Paste the link into the address bar and press Enter.
+Make sure you're logged into GitHub, as done in the previous steps.

    <!-- For start course, run in JavaScript:
    'https://github.com/new?' + new URLSearchParams({